A BigLaw firm with a “small-firm feel” – this Texan outfit has energy to burn…

 The first stage: recruitment on and off campus

-OCI applicants interviewed: 125
+OCI applicants interviewed: 93

-Bracewell recruits through OCIs and regional job fairs across the country.
+Bracewell recruits through OCIs and regional and minority job fairs across the country.
 It also accepts write-in applications.
 The firm does 1L hiring as well, primarily in its Texas offices.
 Candidates meet with a mix of partners and associates from different practices and backgrounds during the interview process.

 If you want to help ensure your success at OCI, brush up on your research about the firm and ask specific questions to make yourself stand out from the crowd.
 Hiring sources tell us “the firm looks for law students and lawyers who wish to be part of a team and will appreciate regular interaction with senior associates and partners.”